• Mumbai, India

 activities to improve eye contact autism, Allow a pause for your child to respond after asking questions

 Ask simple but straightforward questions to your child.
 Pay close attention to their reactions while doing so.
-Inquire about yourself, such as asking “Who am I?” and observe whether the child looks at you or points in your direction.
+Inquire about yourself, such as asking, “Who am I?” and observe whether the child looks at you or points in your direction.

 Make sure that they understand both your language and gestures before expecting any form of response or gesture from your child.
 This increases effective communication and understanding during these interactions.

-13. Use Face Painting or Animal Face Masks
+13. Use Face Painting or Masks

 occupational therapy to improve eye contact, Use Face Painting or Animal Face Masks